NadaAdem/ELection_Python_CSVfile/README.md

 ### Code of Candidate
 ![This is an image](https://github.com/NadaAdem/Election_Analysis/blob/main/Resources/Code_candidate.png )

+### Candidate won the election,  vote count, and  percentage of the total votes
+- Diana DeGette won the election, with a total votes of 272,892
+- Diana DeGette has the total percentage votes of 73.8%
+- Diana DeGette is the Winner!

 ## Summary of Election Audit
 ###  Election Results: canadidate won , total votes and percentage
+This code can be used for any election to get   result of canadidate won , total votes and percentage. and  list of candidates , their number of votes  and percentage .
+In addition ,Largest  turnout for each county.

 - Diana DeGette won the election, with a total votes of 272,892
 - Diana DeGette has the total percentage votes of 73.8%